 Yes.
 Section 3503 of the CARES Act allows an institution to transfer up to 100 percent of its unexpended FWS allocation into its FSEOG funds (but not from FSEOG to FWS) during the period of the COVID-19 qualifying emergency.
-This includes unexpended initial and supplemental FWS fund allocations for the 2019-20, 2020-21, and 2021-22 award years, and, likely at least some portion of the 2022-23 award year.
+This includes unexpended initial and supplemental FWS fund allocations for the 2019-20, 2020-21, and 2021-22 award years, as well as a portion of the 2022-23 award year.

 Institutions are then allowed to use any portion of their FSEOG allocation, including any funds transferred from FWS as noted above, to award regular FSEOG, Emergency FSEOG, or both.
 If the school awards the funds as regular FSEOG awards, regular FSEOG awarding rules in 34 CFR Part 676 and Volume 6 of the FSA Handbook continue to apply.
 If the school uses these funds to award Emergency FSEOG to students, special relaxed rules apply.
 See AskRegs Knowledgebase Q&A, How Can Schools Use Campus-Based Funds As Emergency Aid?